mwinn99/BioVDB/README.md

 ## Step 1

-Download the data (.csv.gz file) from https://huggingface.co/datasets/mwinn99/GPL570
+Download data from the platform of choice (.csv.gz file) from https://huggingface.co/collections/mwinn99/biovdb-658daf0c3ceccd00f3ad63a9

 ## Step 2